Basheer88/CryptoStar-DAPP/README.md

 ### For migrating the contract to the locally running Ethereum network, inside the development console
 migrate --reset

+### For migrating the contract to rinkeby network
+migrate --reset --network rinkeby

 ### For running unit tests the contract, inside the development console, run:
 test
 ```